 Dr. Max Price

 Max Price was Vice-Chancellor of the University of Cape Town for ten years from July 2008 to June 2018.
 From 1996 to 2006, he was dean of the Faculty of Health Sciences at the University of the Witwatersrand.
-He is currently a Non-Resident Fellow of The Centre for Global Development.
 He consults in public health, higher education, strategic leadership and crisis management.
+He is currently a Scholar-in-Residence with the Atlantic Institute, Oxford.

 Aside from qualifications in medicine (Wits) and public health (LSHTM), he obtained a Philosophy, Politics and Economics (PPE) degree from Oxford as a Rhodes Scholar and held a Takemi Fellowship at the Harvard School of Public Health.